-The Authority owns three properties which are leased out on finance leases.
+The Authority owns two properties which are leased out on finance leases.
 The first is Crown Buildings, comprising the Court House and Offices.
 The Court House is leased to Central Government and the offices are leased to BizNiz Point Dartford Lease Limited.
 Both are on 125 year leases which end in February 2113.
-The second property is a nightclub which has a lease end date in 2036.
-The third is on the old site of the Maybledon Hospital.
+The second is on the old site of the Maybledon Hospital.
 The site is let on a 100 year lease for the development of a crematorium and cemetery.
 Rent is paid annually.